San Francisco State Gators: Track and field

+Women's volleyball

+The program made its first NCAA postseason appearance in 1987.
+The program went on a brief hiatus after the 2003 season before returning in 2008.
+The Gators wasted little time with a 2009 NCAA West Regional appearance and another one in 2012.
+The Gators' recent success saw the 2023 squad reach the postseason yet again and the 2024 team made its mark with a historic run.
+That team went 26-7, won the NCAA Division II West Regional, and finished as the National Runner-Up.
+Three-time CCAA Setter of the Year Kimberly DeBoer was named a 2025 Top 30 NCAA Woman of the Year Honoree.

 Wrestling

-Wrestling competes in the Mountain Pacific Sports Federation, which started a Division II men's wrestling league in 2024–25.
+Wrestling competes in the Mountain Pacific Sports Federation, which started a Division II men's wrestling league in 2024-25.
 Previously, the Gators had housed that sport in the Rocky Mountain Athletic Conference.
 With the announcement of California Baptist moving to NCAA Division I, SF State became the only Division II wrestling program in California.
-(Cal Poly Humboldt would later reinstate the sport in 2024–25, joining the MPSF alongside SF State.)
-The Gators wrestling program has seen success over the years, having sent a qualifier to the NCAA Division II National Championships from 1965 to 2017.
+Since then, Cal Poly Humboldt, Menlo, and Vanguard have joined the MPSF alongside SF State.
+The wrestling program has seen success over the years, having sent a qualifier to the NCAA Division II National Championships from 1965 to 2017.
 In 1997, Head Coach Lars Jensen led the first-ever NCAA Division II national championship team at SF State.

-Soccer

-The men's soccer team matched its best start in program history in 2017 with a 5–0 start and advanced to the postseason for the first time since 1978.
-The women's soccer team has been more successful reaching the NCAA postseason in recent years (2002, 2008, 2010).
+Under current Head Coach Jason Welch, the Gators have captured an individual championship in 2025 and sent three qualifiers in 2026 with another All-American.

+Baseball (Retired)

+San Francisco State Baseball was discontinued at the conclusion of the 2025 season.
+The program dated back to the 1930s when the program was coached by Hal Harden with a "record-breaking" season in 1938 according to the Berkeley Daily Gazette.
+Maloney Field, which opened in 1984, saw extensive upgrades ahead of the 2017 season that included field work including the construction of a new pitcher's mound, new windscreens, and the installation of new foul poles.
+The 2018 team made the program's first-ever CCAA Championships appearance.
+The Gators made NCAA Division II West Regional Appearances in 2024 and 2025.

-Football
+Football (Retired)

 San Francisco State fielded a football program from 1931 until it was discontinued in 1994.
 The SF State Men's Football team were Far Western Conference Champions in '51, '54, '56, '57, '58, '59, '62, '63, '65, and 1967.
+Under Head Coach Vic Rowen from 1961-1989, the Gators produced a coaching tree that includes Andy Reid, Dirk Koetter, Mike Holmgren, Tom Melvin, and Bob Toledo.